 - Track your bets and their performance to derive insights for the future

-Successful money management in sports betting involves a number of different strategies.
-Some of these are quite complex and widely used by professional bettors, while others are more suited to beginners!
+Successful money management in sports betting involves several different strategies.
+Some of these are quite complex and widely used by professional bettors, while others are more suited to beginners.
+Either way, the focus is on managing risk and increasing the prospects of long-term success.

 Confidence Models